-One of the most important decisions you can make is which platform is the best to use to build your website.
+One of the most important decisions you can make is which platform to use to build your website.
 Unfortunately, because most people don’t understand the pros and cons of each, they let their web developer make the decisions for them.
 Sometimes this works out, but can often be a terrible mistake.

 The problem is, most developers use what they know, and that is not always the right tool for the job.
 Many designers love platforms such as SquareSpace, Wix, or Weebly because they require no coding knowledge and are quick and easy to setup.
 However, all too often, this is a short-sighted approach.